kuhumcst/texton/INSTALL.md

 ## Tools that can or must be compiled from source

-In this readme, we assume that the `bin` directory is `/opt/texton/bin`.
+In this readme, we assume that the 'bin' directory is '/opt/texton/bin'.

 ### cstlemma